 Root canal therapy (via Referral Only) – If your pet breaks a tooth, the exposed root canal will almost certainly become infected, creating a painful abscess and possibly opening the door to widespread systemic infection.
 If the tooth is reasonably intact, we can refer you to a veterinarian who provides root canal therapy to clean it out and then cap it to protect it from recurring infection.
 They may extract the tooth if it’s too damaged to be saved.

 If your pet presents with a severely damaged tooth that requires extraction, you can feel confident leaving your animal in the caring hands of the staff at The Goodland Pet Hospital.
-Dr. Dalo has extensive experience as a vet surgeon and our state-of-the-art office is equipped to handle all of your pet’s pre-op and post-op care.
+Dr. Kelly has extensive experience and passion for veterinary dentistry and our state-of-the-art office is equipped to handle all of your pet’s pre-op and post-op care.
 Whether your small animal is suffering from a fractured tooth, abscess, misalignment, periodontal disease or other dental problem, tooth removal can provide much-needed relief from pain and infection.
 Because pet tooth extraction is a surgical procedure and not simply “pulling a tooth” as in some human dentistry, we provide your animal with comprehensive care that includes radiographs, blood work, anesthesia, and recovery care.

 Blood Work Before Pet Dental Care Under Anesthesia